jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 ###Install GitHub Desktop

 The build's repository is found within GitHub, and the "GitHub Desktop for Mac" application will allow you to clone and work on the build more easily, while retaining a link to the primary source, and thus obtaining updates and having the option to submit modifications which could be candidates for inclusion.
+GitHub Desktop is currently available for both OS X and Windows.

 Go to: [GitHub Desktop](https://desktop.github.com/)